Cediranib Maleate and Olaparib Compared to Bevacizumab in Treating Patients With Recurrent Glioblastoma

 ARM A: Patients receive olaparib orally (PO) twice daily (BID) and cediranib maleate PO once daily (QD) on days 1-28.

-In both arms, courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+In both arms, cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 days and then periodically for 3 years.